Monday - Wed, 9:30am-6pm

 During the fall and spring terms, TUNE's peer writing tutor holds regular office hours each week.
 It is a drop-in format, so feel welcome to drop by for five minutes or stay the whole time.
 Hours are published in our academic programming handout (PDF).

-For additional details about the library services offered at the TU in Northeastern Maryland location, please visit For TU in Northeastern Maryland Students on the Albert S. Cook Library website or contact the Academic Support Coordinator.
+Students may contact the contact the Assistant Director for assistance navigating Cook Library's abundant resources.
+For additional details about the library services offered at the TU in Northeastern Maryland location, please visit For TU in Northeastern Maryland Students on the Albert S. Cook Library website.

 TU in Northeastern Maryland offers an extensive “Take a Book, Leave a Book” collection in Suite 202 to promote leisure reading among students.
 This is an honor system lending library.
 Feel free to browse these shelves and take a book with you.
 You may also bring in unwanted books that need a new home.